-Brown was paid $1,000 as “wages – campaign staff” by the campaign last year and was also reimbursed for office supplies, parking fees and yard-sign removal, reports filed by the Committee to Elect Catherine E. Pugh show.
+Brown himself was paid $1,000 as “wages – campaign staff” last year and also reimbursed for office supplies, parking fees and yard-sign removal, reports filed by the Committee to Elect Catherine E. Pugh show.

 A graduate of Carver Vocational Technical School, Brown started working for then-state Sen. Pugh in 2010.
 He continued as her legislative aide until Pugh was sworn-in as Baltimore’s 50th mayor last month.